Why the Cloud?

 - Pay for what you use — Most CSP pricing is on a ‘per hour’ basis.

 - Cloud providers are constantly evolving their tools and features, particularly around compute capacity and storage, more recently in the areas of AI, Machine Learning, and networking.

 - No need to maintain local infrastructure

 - Little or no capital expenditure to establish a compute infrastructure (though potentially a large operating expense instead).

-- Very amenable to DevOps approaches to allow ‘scriptable infrastructure’ or ‘Infrastructure as Code’
+- Amenable to DevOps approaches to allow ‘scriptable infrastructure’ or ‘Infrastructure as Code’

 - tools like Ansible, Chef, Puppet, etc. can be used to describe the cloud infrastructure and bring it into being with little to no manual intervention.

-- There is often a need to reevaluate how solutions are architected for the cloud, this is to allow the system to take advantage of the options available via the cloud, particularly its elastic capabilities, plus to manage the very different service cost model.
+- There is often a need to reevaluate how solutions are architected for the Cloud.
+This is to allow the system to take advantage of the options available via the cloud — particularly its elastic capabilities — and to manage the different service cost model.